Neural Optimal Transport with General Cost Functionals: Abstract

 \section{Abstract}

 We introduce a novel neural network-based algorithm to compute optimal transport (OT) plans for general cost functionals.
 In contrast to common Euclidean costs, i.e., $\ell^1$ or $\ell^2$, such functionals provide more flexibility and allow using auxiliary information, such as class labels, to construct the required transport map.
-Existing methods for general costs are discrete and have limitations in practice, i.e. they do not provide an out-of-sample estimation.
-We address the challenge of designing a continuous OT approach for general costs that generalizes to new data points in high-dimensional spaces, such as images.
+Existing methods for general cost functionals are discrete and do not provide an out-of-sample estimation.
+We address the challenge of designing a continuous OT approach for general cost functionals in high-dimensional spaces, such as images.
+We construct two example functionals: one to map distributions while preserving the class-wise structure and the other one to preserve the given data pairs.
 Additionally, we provide the theoretical error analysis for our recovered transport plans.
-As an application, we construct a cost functional to map data distributions while preserving the class-wise structure.
+Our implementation is available at \url{https://github.com/machinestein/gnot}